OpenBankingUK/conformance-suite/docs/discovery.md

 The Functional Conformance Suite generates a set of tests that can be used to verify conformance to a set of specifications.
 To facilitate this, an implementer must describe their system using a Discovery file.
 This discovery file allows the Functional Conformance Suite to generate and run 'tests cases' to ensure conformance to a specification by running test cases and analysing the results.

-Currently, the suite supports th se following standards:
+Currently, the suite supports the following standards:

 * [Open Banking UK](https://www.openbanking.org.uk/customers/what-is-open-banking/)- Read/Write Data API Specifications v3.0/3.1 (alpha)